Lizdev-05/eventible/README.md

   npm run test
   ```
 - Get a coverage report

   - Add a `--coverage` flag to the test script in [package.json](package.json).

   ```json
   "scripts": {
     ...
     "test": "react-scripts test --coverage",
   }
   ```

+  ### Future Feature

+  In the future, I hope to:

+  - Add functionalities for admin to delete event
+  - Add functionalities for admin to edit event

 <p align="right">(<a href="#readme-top">back to top</a>)</p>